adamrneary/tablestakes/README.md

 1. A pull request that can be merged into master
 1. Test coverage
 1. TomDoc
-1. Everything passing using `FUTURE: TBD`
+1. Everything passing using `npm test`
 1. Updated showcase for your functionality

 ### Hacking on design